-I'm a science communicator based in Washington, D.C. specializing in making complex research accessible to broad audiences.
+I’m science communicator and strategist based in Washington, D.C.
+I specialize in making complex research accessible to broad audiences.

-At the American Chemical Society, I develop media campaigns, lead engagement programs where scientists answer public questions about chemistry, and train researchers and executives to communicate their work clearly.
+I work at the American Chemical Society, where I lead media campaigns, develop engagement strategies that bring scientists into direct conversations with the public, and help researchers and executives communicate their work clearly.

-Previously, I spent six years at NASA producing multimedia campaigns across heliophysics, astrophysics, planetary science, and Earth science.
-I built a Q&A program that created direct conversations between scientists and the public, and I managed press events that secured national coverage.
+Previously, I spent seven years at NASA managing media campaigns across heliophysics, astrophysics, planetary science, and Earth science.
+I built a Q&A program that created direct conversations between scientists and the public.
+I managed press events and media outreach that garnered national news coverage.

 My background in journalism, including work at The Associated Press and Reuters News Agency, grounds everything I do in clear, audience-first storytelling.
 I hold a master's and bachelor's degree in journalism from the Missouri School of Journalism.